BasselShaheen06/Research_Proposal/README.md

 - **Signal Noise:** Processing vast amounts of data and separating useful signals from noise.
 - **Cost:** Ensuring affordability while using cutting-edge technology.

-We’re working tirelessly to tackle these challenges, and with continued innovation, we’re confident NOPIS will become a medical imaging staple.
+In the future we will be tackling these challenges, and with continued innovation, we’re confident NOPIS will become a medical imaging staple.

 ---